 These pollutants can cause several adverse health effects, including respiratory problems, heart disease, and cancer.
 The amount and type of pollutant produced depend on the appliance type, installation, maintenance, ventilation, and fuel type.
 The two common combustion pollutants include:

 a) Carbon Monoxide (CO):

 Carbon monoxide is a colorless, odorless gas that can cause serious health problems, including death.
 It is produced when fuels such as wood, oil, coal, or kerosene are burned incompletely.
 It interferes with oxygen delivery throughout the body.
 The gas causes dizziness, headache, nausea, weakness, and DEATH.

 The best way to test for Carbon Monoxide is to use a carbon monoxide detector.
 A CO detects works like a smoke detector.
 It keeps a constant lookout for harmful gas.
 You can install these devices throughout your home and make sure you test them regularly to be certain they are working properly.
 Every home must have a CO detector, and each level in your home should have at least one of these devices, from the basement up to the top-most floor.

-- CO detector that alerts with a warning signal against dangerous levels of carbon monoxide...
+- CO detector alerts with a loud 85dB warning signal indicating dangerous levels of carbon...

 b) Nitrogen Dioxide (NO2):